2001: A SPACE ODYSSEY

 1968, 139 Minutes, Directed by: Stanley Kubrick

-Critics hated this movie when it first saw theatrical release.
-Audiences - particularly hippies high on acid dug the psychedelic special effects scene at the end and thus made it a box office hit.
+Audiences however - particularly hippies high on acid - dug the psychedelic special effects scene at the end and made it a box office hit.
 Years later, one would be hard pressed for a critic who admits to disliking this film.
-It has made the so-called "canon" of critics' favourite films.
+It has made the so-called "canon" of critics' favorite films.

 But how does this film look today, almost 30 years later, to audiences weaned on the special effects wizardry of Star Wars and its ilk?
 Except for perhaps a midnight showing at some obscure cult cinema, audiences are also unlikely to see the film as it is supposed to be seen: on the BIG screen.